nichtich/wikidata-taxonomy/README.md

 #### instances (`-i`)

-include instances
+Include instances

 #### no-instancecount (`-I`)

-don't count number of instances
+Don't count number of instances

 #### lang (`-l`)

-language to get labels in (default: `en`)
+Language to get labels in (default: `en`)

+#### no-labels (`-L`)

+Omit all labels.
+This allows for querying larger taxonomies (several thousands of classes), especially if combined with option `--brief`.

 #### mappings (`-m`)

-lookup mappings based on given comma-separated properties such as [P1709] (equivalent class).
+Lookup mappings based on given comma-separated properties such as [P1709] (equivalent class).
 The following keywords can be used as shortcuts:

 * `equal` or `=`: equivalent property ([P1628]), equivalent class ([P1709]), and exact match ([P2888])
 * `broader`: external superproperty ([P2235])